isc-jmichie/FHIRTOOMOP/README.md

 Under Authorization types, select the BasicAuth adapter.
 This enables you to create bulk FHIR exports using your credentials.

 Under Fetch type, select HS.BulkFHIR.Fetch.PureFHIR.Adapter.
 Select the Endpoint url to be the same as the one for the FHIR server you created in Part 2 (http://${group_id}.isc-ohdsiworkshop.com/irishealth/csp/healthshare/ohdsi/fhir/r4).
 Set the Authorization type to be HTTP, allowing to connect to the FHIR server using Basic Authentication.
 Select the HTTP credentials you created in step 1.

+Finally, under Storage location, set the file url to be "/bulkfhir/file".
+This is an endpoint where the Bulk FHIR export files can be retrieved.
+Make a note of the Directory for later.
+Review your settings and then press configure to set up the Bulk FHIR coordinator.

+### Step 3